Two Parameter Deformation of Embedding Class-I Compact Stars in Linear $f(Q)$ Gravity: The field equations

 The field equations for line element (\ref{im}) take the form

 where $\Delta =P_t^{tot}-P_r^{tot}=(p_t-p_r)+\epsilon(p_t^{\theta}-p_r^{\theta})$, is the measure of anisotropy.

 Before specifying the explicit form of $f(Q)$, it is important to recall that the field equations of STGR impose non-trivial restrictions on the admissible Lagrangian.
 Wang \textit{et al}~\cite{Wang2022} showed that, in the coincident gauge, the off-diagonal component of the field equations forces either $f_{QQ}=0$ or $Q' = 0$.
-The second branch corresponds to a constant non-metricity scalar and leads to interior Schwarzschild type solutions which need not be asymptotically flat and hence, cannot be treated as stellar vacuum solutions.
+The second branch corresponds to a constant non-metricity scalar and leads to interior Schwarzschild-type solutions that need not be asymptotically flat and, hence, cannot be treated as stellar vacuum solutions.
 The viable branch is, therefore, the one with $f_{QQ}=0$, which uniquely fixes a linear form of $f(Q)$.
-The choice of a linear from of $f(Q)$ is not an assumption, rather the only functional form consistent with the physically acceptable vacuum solution.
+The choice of a linear form of $f(Q)$ is not an assumption; it is the only functional form consistent with the physically acceptable vacuum solution.
 Consequently, we assume where, $\beta_1$ and $\beta_2$ are $f(Q)$ gravity parameters.
-Using Eqs.~(\ref{im}) and (\ref{fq}), Eqs.~(\ref{rho})-(\ref{pt}) take the form
+Using Eq.~(\ref{im}) and (\ref{fq}), Eq.~(\ref{rho})-(\ref{pt}) take the form

 With the field equations established, the following section applies the gravitational decoupling (GD) procedure to split the system into two independent sectors while preserving the embedding class-I structure.